Entitlements

 The S1 Effect — How Your Healthcare Status Changes Everything

 If you hold an S1 certificate, the picture changes significantly.
-The S1 certifies that the UK is responsible for your healthcare costs, which means you are exempt from the CSG and CRDS components — the parts that fund healthcare and social debt.
+The S1 certifies that the UK is responsible for your healthcare costs, which means you are exempt from the CSG and CRDS components.
 You pay only the 7.5% solidarity levy on wealth income.

 To claim this on your return, tick box 8SH (Declarant 1) or box 8SI (Declarant 2) on Form 2042-C. The exemption is not applied automatically — you must tick these boxes every year.